Lightstreamer/Lightstreamer-kafka-connector/README.md

 ...
 ```

 The configuration specifies that the field `fieldNameX` will contain the value extracted from the deserialized Kafka record through the `extraction_expressionX`.
-This approach makes it possible to transform a Kafka record structure of any complexity to the flat structure required by Lightstreamer.
+This approach makes it possible to transform a Kafka record of any complexity to the flat structure required by Lightstreamer.

 To write an extraction expression, Kafka Connector provides the _Data Extraction Language_.
 This language has a pretty minimal syntax, with the following basic rules: